 Abstract submissions open!

-The ASFB Committee invite you to submit a 200 word abstract on one for the following topics before the deadline Friday 4th May 2018:
+The ASFB Committee invite you to submit a 200 word abstract on one of the following topics before the deadline Friday 4th May 2018 Sunday 20th May 2018

 - Challenges in fisheries management and assessment

 - Fish ethics and welfare

 - Threatened species

 - Behavioural responses to environmental change

 - Aquatic pollution: impacts and management